-Early diagnosis and prompt treatment will cure nearly all cases of cervical dysplasia.
-Sometimes, the condition returns.
+Early diagnosis and prompt treatment cures most cases of cervical dysplasia.
+However, the condition may return.

-Call for an appointment with your health care provider if you are age 21 or older and have never had a pelvic examination and Pap smear.
+Call your health care provider if you are age 21 or older and have never had a pelvic exam and Pap smear.

 You can reduce your risk of developing cervical dysplasia by taking the following steps:

 - Do not smoke.
 Smoking increases your risk of developing more severe dysplasia and cancer.

 - Get vaccinated for HPV between ages 9 and 26.

 - Do not have sex until you are 18 or older.